imchocomint/goxkey-win-ai/README.md

 # Attention
 The code in this fork is created entirely by Gemini (3 Flash) and GH Copilot (whatever model it deems fit).

+This repo exists in tandem with the original repo, specially providing features to Windows before this is stable enough.

 # Status
 Compiles, runs to UI.
 Have quirks while typing.
-Yet to be implemented.
+Features yet to be implemented.
 - [x] IME stack rewrite/implement for Windows

 Works, but have some errors.
 Probably won't fix those since I've seen EVKey making the same error on my Windows installation.